|Current Level||scrape @0.98 1 hour ago|

 in North West

-NOTE THAT THE DEC 2015 FLOODS HAVE MESSED WITH THE GAUGE CALIBRATIONS.
-WE SUSPECT THIS WILL SETTLE OVER TIME, BUT TAKE THE CALIBRATIONS WITH A PINCH OF SALT FOR NOW.
-PLEASE CONTRIBUTE OBSERVATIONS IN THE COMMENTS BELOW.
 A popular grade 3 classic.
 That this is one of the few UK rivers with a sensible access agreement.
 Paddling is permitted year round, but in Nov-Dec the level must be above the white marker on the bridge to avoid damaging salmon spawning redds.
-Whilst the white line may possibly be positioned a bit high, it corresponds to a level of approx ~???m on the Low Briery Gauge.
+Whilst the white line may possibly be positioned a bit high, it corresponds to a level of approx 1.41m on the Low Briery Gauge.
+The river itself changed considerably in the December 2015 floods, but is still a classic, even if some rapids have been lost and new ones formed.

 Much of the catchment is held back by Thirlmere Dam, so the river rises and falls quickly after rain.